pauhidalgoo/word-embeddings/README.md

 # Word Embeddings

-> This repo contains the work done in the PMAAD course of the Artificial Intelligence Degree
+> This repo contains the work done in the Practica 4 of the PLH (NLP) course of the Artificial Intelligence Degree at UPC

 ## Table of Contents